RKWKomZe/RkwAjax/ReadMe.md

  As you can see the AjaxWrapper-ViewHelpers will add some attributes to their first child elements.
 Note that these attributes will only be added to a defined set of valid HTML-tags (e.g. DIVs and FORMs).
  What did we do?
 We told the extension to:
  * Completely refresh the innerHTML of the DIV with the id "773bc02ea02b903280d609bb6a883735afbd7f14-1" - **BECAUSE**: If the user filters the items of the list, the whole list should be refreshed via AJAX.
- * Add items to the innerHTML of the DIV with the id "773bc02ea02b903280d609bb6a883735afbd7f14-2" - **BECAUSE:** If the user clicks the more button, further items should be added to the list
+ * Add items to the innerHTML of the DIV with the id "773bc02ea02b903280d609bb6a883735afbd7f14-2" - **BECAUSE:** If the user clicks the more button, further items should be added to the list via AJAX.
- * Completely refresh the innerHTML of the DIV with id "773bc02ea02b903280d609bb6a883735afbd7f14-3" - **BECAUSE:** In both cases the more button should be updated in order to have the correct page number as param
+ * Completely refresh the innerHTML of the DIV with id "773bc02ea02b903280d609bb6a883735afbd7f14-3" - **BECAUSE:** In both cases the more button should be updated via AJAX in order to have the correct page number as param.

-What is still missing is an information on when these actions are to be executed.
+What is still missing is an information about when these actions are to be executed.
 This is done by setting some params to the links and forms with the additionalParams-attribute.
 You can combine the following params with custom params for your extension.
  ```
 additionalParams="{your_stuff: '{key: value}', rkw_ajax: '{key: ajaxHelper.key, cid: ajaxHelper.contentUid, idl: \'2,3\'}'}"